Score every tenant

 eCourts returns history but assess it proportionately

 eCourts is a public register and checking it is not a privacy breach.
 But a result is not an automatic decline.
-A bond dispute from 8 years ago is very different from an eviction order last year.
-Assess findings in context, document your reasoning, and be aware that using a past civil record as a blanket disqualifier could constitute indirect discrimination under the Equal Opportunity Act 1984 (WA) if it disproportionately disadvantages a protected group.
-The question is always whether this specific finding gives you a genuine and proportionate reason to decline.
+A bond dispute from years ago is very different from a recent eviction order.
+Assess findings in context and document your reasoning.
+The question is whether this specific finding is a genuine, proportionate reason to decline.

 Reference results must stay confidential